 - Severe dizziness or passing out.

 - People with plasminogen deficiency may have growths in some parts of the body.
 Treatment with this drug may cause the growths to fall off.
 This is normal.
-Depending on where the growths are, this may include coughing up small amounts of tissue, blood, or blood clots; passing tissue or blood clots in your urine or from the penis or vagina; some tissue or blood clots in your stools or throwing up blood or blood clots; or oozing of blood from your eye.
-Call your doctor right away if you have trouble breathing; wheezing; cough; change in speech; or back, stomach, groin, or pelvic pain.
+Depending on where the growths are, this may include coughing up small amounts of tissue, blood, or blood clots; passing tissue or blood clots in the urine or from the penis or vagina; some tissue or blood clots in the stools or throwing up blood or blood clots; or oozing of blood from the eye.
+Call the doctor right away if your child has trouble breathing; wheezing; cough; change in speech; or back, stomach, groin, or pelvic pain.

 - Stomach pain.